stehrn/twelve_factor/README.md

 Lets revisit dependencies - we can manage build-time library dependencies declaratively using dependency management tools, but things are less clear when it comes to isolation of runtime dependencies - this is where containers can help since they provide:

-"... a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another ... a container image is a standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings." ([docker.com](https://www.docker.com/resources/what-container))
+"... a standard unit of software that packages up code and all it's dependencies so the application runs quickly and reliably from one computing environment to another ... a container image is a standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings." ([docker.com](https://www.docker.com/resources/what-container))

 We've seen this first hand with the redis container - the image had everything needed to run redis, nothing else was installed or configured.